solliancenet/tech-immersion-data-ai/environment-setup/ai/6/README.md

 # MLOps with Azure Machine Learning and Azure DevOps

-Complete the steps below to prepare the environment for the [Day 2, Experience 6](../../../day2-exp6/README.md) lab.
+Complete the steps below to prepare the environment for the [AI, Experience 6](../../../ai-exp6/README.md) lab.

 ## Pre-requisites